JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### audit-enforcer

 A special reporter that causes the compliance run to raise an error and immediately terminates the Chef Infra Client run if any control of any Chef InSpec profile fails.
-If you specify multiple reporters, place the `audit-enforcer` at the end of the list, allowing the other reporters to generate their output prior to run termination.
+If you use more than one reporter, put the `audit-enforcer` at the end of the list, which lets the other reporters generate their output before the run terminates.
 Example:

 ```ruby
 # fail on error